functorz-tech/momen_doc/actions/app-page.md

 ## 2. Set global variable

 ### Brief
-Assigns values to global variable that can be accessed across multiple pages within the app.
+Assigns values to a global variable that can be accessed across multiple pages within the app.

 ### Action configuration guide
-In the header, click Setting and under App Global Settings, and add a \[Global Variable].
+In the header, click Setting and under App Global Settings, add a \[Global Variable].

-After adding \[Global Variable], you can set global variable on any page or component according to the business scenario through the \[Set Global Variable] action.
-Global variable can be used in all pages and components.
+After adding a \[Global Variable], you can set the global variable on any page or component according to the business scenario through the \[Set Global Variable] action.
+The global variable can be used in all pages and components.

 ## 3. Refresh